 Many are open to the public during the year and present excellent opportunities to get ideas and inspiration for your own garden.
 They offer a beautiful destination for picnics with family and friends, or to dabble in photography.
 The gardens are also popular with artists who love to draw and paint garden and botanical scenes.

-Experience the best gardens in the Macedon Ranges at exclusive ‘Open Gardens’ held during the autumn month of April and throughout spring.
-The iconic Forest Glade on Mount Macedon, Ard Choille Heritage Garden in Woodend and Bringalbit in Sidonia are open to the public for much of the year (usually on weekends).
+The iconic Forest Glade on Mount Macedon, Ard Choille Heritage Garden in Woodend and Bringalbit in Sidonia are open to the public for much of the year.
+Other well-known gardens on Mount Macedon open their doors seasonally in autumn and spring.

 For a detailed list of Open Gardens in the Macedon Ranges download our brochure: Open Gardens in the Macedon Ranges 2019